JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 {{< callout type="info" >}}
-When you create an ebook, use [Foliate](https://github.com/johnfactotum/foliate) to read on your desktop
+When you create an ebook, use [Foliate](https://github.com/johnfactotum/foliate) to read `epub` on your desktop
 {{< /callout >}}

 ```sh